 Peace – We work with partners to teach conflict transformation skills, and support peace education.
 We advocate for justice and encouraging people to work together despite their differences.

-MAC is a committed global advocate working to alleviate the impact that these weapons have on the rights, dignity and well-being of civilian populations through humanitarian disarmament.
-MAC does this by engaging the public; supporting domestic and international partners; researching and monitoring the performance and compliance levels of disarmament and humanitarian laws; and by developing and disseminating resources.
+Mines Action Canada (MAC) is an international leader working to eliminate the serious humanitarian, environmental and development consequences of indiscriminate weapons.
+We are committed global advocates working to alleviate the impact that these weapons have on the rights, dignity and well being of civilian populations.
+We do this by engaging the public; supporting domestic and international partners; researching and monitoring the performance and compliance levels of disarmament and humanitarian laws; and by developing and disseminating resources.

 The Peace Track Initiative (PTI) was founded to support the peace process in Yemen and MENA region.
 It was incubated in Geneva at the Geneva Center for Security Policy in 2017 and then incorporated in Canada as a non-profit incorporation (Registration No.: 1046074-5) on 22nd October 2017.
 The PTI also has a cooperation agreement with Yemen Ministry of Planning and International Cooperation (MOPIC) to operate in Yemen.
 The PTI is hosted at the Human Rights Research and Education Center, at Ottawa University in Canada and has an office which is hosted at To Be Foundation for Rights and Freedom in Aden, Yemen.
 The PTI also has an ECOSOC special status with the UN.
 The PTI is hosted at the Human Rights Research and Education Center, at Ottawa University in Canada and has an office which is hosted at To Be Foundation for Rights and Freedom in Aden, Yemen.
 It is chaired by Rasha Jarhum.